'The Unwillingness To Foresee The Future'

 People also for

+This is incredibly insightful.
+It's not that people didn't see the future, it's that very few people understand what the future is.
+It wasn't Blackberry who predicted the failure of the iPhone, it was the entire world.
+WTF was a computer company that has a single success of an MP3 player doing getting into the phone market!
+And where where the buttons.
+That won't ever take off, LOL!

+It's worth remembering all the failures that come with successes and it is definitely correct to not jump and freak out at ever

 They just weren't agile enough to survive.
-(Score:3)
+(Score:5, Informative)

 I consulted briefly for Palm, doing an Open Source training that literally nobody who was invited was interested in hearing.
 I think they mostly invited the wrong folks.
 People were really angry that I did things like use examples, rather than just stating the point so that they could get out of there.
 I usually get good feedback on trainings.